 These companies have high operating leverage because of their large fixed-cost structure, so there’s a “double whammy” -- a decline in sales causes a disproportionate drop in profits, Daryanani said.
 They also have “massive global exposure,” particularly in Europe where their customers generate about 30 percent of revenue, he estimates.

-The industry has been “extremely skittish” about business with Research in Motion, so Celestica and Flextronics (FLEX) “have put some guardrails” around their exposure to the maker of the BlackBerry smartphone, Daryanani said.
+The industry has been “extremely skittish” about business with Research in Motion, so Celestica and Flextronics (FLEX:US) “have put some guardrails” around their exposure to the maker of the BlackBerry smartphone, Daryanani said.
 The Waterloo, Ontario- based company forecast an operating loss May 29 for its fiscal first quarter.

 If the EMS index can trade above the relative low that was “violated” in May, this will be the first indication investors are becoming more bullish about these stocks again, said Stellakis, a chartered market technician.